Fyphen-Devs/CosmoMusic-Private/README.md

  The greatest discord music bot which provides superior music experience.

+ This repository is a fork from [the original project](https://github.com/Fyphen1223/CosmoMusic) for personal use.

  Using [Lavalink](https://github.com/lavalink-devs/lavalink) v4 and [Shoukaku](https://github.com/Deivu/Shoukaku) Client.

  You can invite the public instance (a.k.a the bot which is running in my PC) [here](https://discord.com/api/oauth2/authorize?client_id=1132870841886060637&permissions=8&scope=bot%20applications.commands) , but the bot's uptime is terrbily bad.